Innobytix-IT/Ilija-AI-Agent-Public-Edition/ilija_public_final/README.md

 ---
 ---

-# 🤖 Ilija – Public Edition
+# 🤖 Ilija – Public Workflow-Edition

 > Your personal AI assistant for automation, document management, communication and organisation.